 |The non-cooperation movement was geographically confined to certain parts of India||The civil disobedience movement saw widespread geographical coverage and mass participation in comparison to the non-cooperation movement|

-Both the Non-cooperation movement and civil disobedience movement is covered under the Modern Indian History segment of the UPSC Exams.
+Both the Non-cooperation movement and civil disobedience movement are covered under the Modern Indian History segment of the UPSC Exams.
 The following links will help candidates with the segment:

 - NCERT Modern Indian History Notes for UPSC